Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: The log(I − ∆) operator

-\end{proof} The behaviour~$J(z)\sim|z|^{-N}$ for~$|z|\sim0$ is what makes us call this operator a \emph{near-zero order operator}.
+\end{proof} The behaviour~$J(z)\sim|z|^{-N}$ for~$|z|\sim0$ shows that this is a $0^+$-order operator.
 This fact is of great importance, since~$\log(I-\Delta)$ will be the model for all operators whose kernel behaves that way.
 The behaviour at infinity is also studied in~\cite{Sikic-Song-Vondracek-2006}.
 In particular the integral is a representation of a Bessel function of second order.